 The suspension was a bit mundane, with struts front and rear, but at least it was fully independent–certainly a cut above some of the rear straight axles used by its competitors.
 Brakes were class-standard front discs and rear drums.
 The four-cylinder models did without a rear anti-roll bar, but you can bolt in one from a V6 model if you were so inclined.
 I’ve had a lot of time behind the wheel of a couple of base-model L coupes, and the body roll can be pretty dramatic.
 Steering was rack-and-pinion; on the first generation it could be had with or without power assist, but after 1988 only power steering was offered.
 The phrase “unremarkable but competent” comes to mind when describing the handling (and perhaps the whole car).

-In 1988, the Tempo/Topaz sedans received a exterior redesign, although under the skin things remained pretty much the same.
+In 1988, the Tempo/Topaz sedans received an exterior redesign, although under the skin things remained pretty much the same.
 The Tempo received a grille featuring thick horizontal bars; the Topaz, aiming to be different, sported a grille of thin vertical bars.
 Topaz four-door sedans also got a more upright, formal roof line.

-While the sedans got a full makeover, the coupes soldiered on, with a face lift most noticeable up front, thanks to new grilles and composite headlights in place of sealed beams.
+While the sedans got a full makeover, the coupes soldiered on, with a facelift most noticeable up front, thanks to new grilles and composite headlights in place of sealed beams.
 The rear tail lights were also changed a bit, but their overall shape remained similar.
 If you look closely at the two-doors, you’ll notice that the front bumper is higher than the rear bumper as a result of blending the restyled front end into the otherwise largely unchanged body.
 They even tried to hide the fact that the bumper rub strips don’t line up by using a thicker front strip, but once you’re aware of it, it’s impossible not to notice.

 The interior was redesigned for both two- and four-door models.
 I always thought the first generation had a more vertical design, and the second generation more of a horizontal layout that is (at least to my eyes) much more attractive.
 I do have to say that the two rotary dials flanking the gauge cluster work very well.
 The block of buttons for the HVAC system was a little less intuitive, but they worked well enough once you’d memorized the layout.